ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 # Build the Universal Windows Platform Application
 In this application you will read the voltage value coming into the ADC from the voltage divider - the higher the voltage, the darker it is (remember, you are reading in the residual voltage, which is diverted to the ADC when there is resistance in the photoresistor).
 You will use the _darkness_ value to determine if the LED should be on or off.

-The ADC is connected to the RPi2 through the Serial Peripheral Interface (SPI) bus.
-SPI is a synchronous serial communication interface specification used for short distance communication, primarily in embedded systems.
+The ADC is connected to the Raspberry Pi 2 through the Serial Peripheral Interface (SPI) bus.
+SPI is a synchronous serial communication interface used for short distance communication, primarily in embedded systems.
 SPI devices communicate in full duplex mode using a master-slave architecture with a single master.
 The master device originates the frame for reading and writing.
 Multiple slave devices are supported through selection with individual slave select (SS) lines.
 SPI is a four-wire serial bus as follows:

  - SCLK - Serial Clock (output from master).
  - MOSI - Master Output, Slave Input (output from master).
  - MISO - Master Input, Slave Output (output from slave).
  - SS - Slave Select (active low, output from master).

-We won't go any deeper into SPI or the pin layout of the two ADCs - suffice to say that the ADC is wired up to support the four-channel SPI bus, plus supply voltage and ground.
+We won't go any deeper into SPI or the pin layout of the two ADCs; suffice to say that the ADC is wired up to support the four-channel SPI bus, plus supply voltage and ground.
 The wire connecting the voltage divider to the ADC is the input channel you will read the residual voltage from.

 ## Create a Blank Universal App

 1. Launch Visual Studio and start a new __Blank App (Universal Windows)__ (found in the _C# -> Windows -> Universal_ node).
-2. Name the application names _IoTNightlight_.
+2. Name the application _IoTNightlight_.

 ![IoTNightlight Project](/images/rpi2/proj-iotnightlight.png)

 ## Add the Windows IoT Extensions for the UWP
-Once the solution is created...
+Once the solution is created:

  1. Click on the _Project_ menu and select _Add Reference_.
  2. In the Reference Manager dialog, expand the _Universal Windows_ node and select _Extensions_.
- 3. In the list of extensions, __CHECK THE BOX__ next to _Windows IoT Extensions for the UWP_ and click __OK__ (make sure to select the same version number as the OS running on the RPi2).
-It is easy to accidently select the _Windows Mobile Extensions for the UWP_ (which is just below the IoT extensions) - pay close attention and make sure you have added the correct reference.
+ 3. In the list of extensions, check the box next to _Windows IoT Extensions for the UWP_ and click __OK__ .
+Make sure to select the same version number as the OS running on the Raspberry Pi.
+It is easy to accidently select the _Windows Mobile Extensions for the UWP_, (which is just below the IoT extensions) so take extra care to make sure you have added the correct reference.

  ![Add Extentions for the UWP](/images/rpi2/proj-iotnightlight-uwp.png)